socialstuff-org/socialstuff-org.github.io/usecases/user/set-profile-picture.md

             <strong>Result</strong>
         </td>
         <td>
-            The profile picture has changed to the selected image.
+            The profile picture has been changed to the selected image.
         </td>
     </tr>
     <tr>